DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 If you do not wish to take advantage of the improved route names, you can disabled the feature by setting the `DD_TRACE_ROUTE_TEMPLATE_RESOURCE_NAMES_ENABLED` environment variable to `0`.

-#### Call-site instrumentation has been removed
+#### Call-site instrumentation removed

-From version 2.0, call-site automatic instrumentation has been removed and replaced with call-target instrumentation.
-This has been the default mode [since version 1.28.0](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v1.28.0).
-Call-target instrumentation provides performance improvements over call-site instrumentation, but we no longer support instrumenting some custom implementations of `DbCommand`.
+Call-site automatic instrumentation was removed in .NET Tracer 2.0 and replaced with call-target instrumentation.
+This was the default mode [since version 1.28.0](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v1.28.0).
+Call-target instrumentation provides performance and reliability improvements over call-site instrumentation, but it does not support instrumenting custom implementations of `DbCommand` for now.
 If you find spans are missing from your traces after upgrading, please raise an issue on GitHub, or contact [support](https://docs.datadoghq.com/help).

-#### DD_INTEGRATIONS environment variable no longer needed
+#### `DD_INTEGRATIONS` environment variable no longer needed

 The `integrations.json` file is no longer required for instrumentation.
 You can remove references to this file, for example by deleting the `DD_INTEGRATIONS` environment variable.